What's New!

 a procession, saw an angel in the act of sheathing his sword, a sign that the

-calamity was coming to an end (the image used as a background for this page shows the angel
+calamity was coming to an end (the image used as a background for this page shows the bronze statue of an angel

 at the top of Castel Sant'Angelo in Rome).
-For
+Several churches of Vienna show references to that event.

 After the 1679 plague a monument specifically meant to thank God for the end

-of clouds, angels and saints.
+The top of Pestsaule is a spectacular spiral of clouds and angels.
 It shows the hand of Ludovico Burnacini, an Italian

-scenery designer who played a key role in the cultural life of Vienna in the late XVIIth century.
+scenery designer who played a key role in the cultural life of Vienna in the late XVIIth century, and it owes a lot to Gian Lorenzo Bernini's Chair of St. Peter.

 Pages in this section of the website in recommended order: